Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Theory

-DTQW's in 1D are defined on a tensor product of two Hilbert spaces $H = H_P \otimes H_C $. $H_C$ represents the 2 dimensional Hilbert space associated with the coin or qubit, whose computational basis is $\{\ket{0_c},\ket{1_c}\}$ and $H_P$ represents the infinite dimensional space associated with the position of the walker, whose computational basis is $\{\ket{n_p} : n_p \in Z\}$.
-The walker is assumed to be initially localized at position '$0$' in a general superposition of coin states,
+DTQW's in 1D are defined on a tensor product of two Hilbert spaces $H = H_P \otimes H_C $. $H_C$ represents the 2D Hilbert space associated with the coin or qubit, whose computational basis is $\{\ket{0_c},\ket{1_c}\}$ and $H_P$ represents the infinite-dimensional space associated with the position of the walker, whose computational basis is $\{\ket{n_p}: n_p \in Z\}$.
+The walker is assumed to be initially localized at position `$0$' in a general superposition of coin states,